adougherty/ai-tools/README.md

 # ai-tools

+**Important!:** This tool uses the OpenAI API to preform its AI functions.
+You will need a key from OpenAI to use this tool.
+OpenAI will change a fee to depending on how much you use the tool.

+**The AI-Tools Module does not collect any personal information**, including payment information.
+All financial arrangements are made between the Gamemaster and OpenAI.

 AI-Tools is a collection of tools that use generative ai to create images for your characters and icons.
 The current features have been implemented:
 * Use Dall-E 3 to create a profile picture for an NPC Actor (and update the corresponding prototype token)